sfigg/commercialization-public/docset/design/device-experiences/docking.md

 </tr>
 <tr>
   <th align="left" valign="top">Display output</th>
   <td>The connection from the dock to an external monitor should be provided by at least one digital connector that is at a minimum either HDMI 1.4 or DisplayPort 1.2 (supporting DP++).
-    <p>However, if the device is a docking display (that is, the dock and the monitor are in the same device), it is optional to include an additional display output to enable a multimonitor experience.
-If the dock is a docking display, this needs to be indicated in the [Microsoft OS docking descriptor](declaring-a-hardware-device-as-a-dock.md).</p>
-    <p>The resolution supported should at a minimum be 1080p, regardless of whether the display is externally connected through an external video port or is internally connected to the display.</p>
+However, if the device is a docking display (that is, the dock and the monitor are in the same device), it is optional to include an additional display output to enable a multimonitor experience.
+The resolution supported should at a minimum be 1080p, regardless of whether the display is externally connected through an external video port or is internally connected to the display.
-    <p>Please see "Note on USB-C Alternate Modes" if you plan on including an alternate mode other than DisplayPort.</p>
+    <p>If you plan on including an alternate mode other than DisplayPort, see "Note on USB-C Alternate Modes."</p>
   </td>
 </tr>
 <tr>